chas-academy/u11-fullstack-js-HenrikFrohm/README.md

 ## About The Project

-The goal of the task is to demonstrate my programming knowledge and skills to go from an idea and concept phase to a complete full-stack application in a limited timeframe.
+The goal of the application is to demonstrate my programming knowledge and skills to go from an idea and concept phase to a complete full-stack application in a limited timeframe.

 This assignment should demonstrate understanding of full-stack application concepts, and how to use a RESTful API in node with JWT-based authentication with the MongoDB document database.

-The Idea of the application is to provide users with a blog-like experience; where they can create an account, log in, create blog-posts, like/delete posts or just explore the collection of posts provided by search or through the pagination feature (exploring posts seperated by pages).
+The idea of the application is to provide users with a blog-like experience; where they can create an account, log in, create blog-posts, like/delete posts or just explore the collection of posts provided by search or through the pagination feature (exploring posts seperated by pages).

+At a later stage I would have also liked to add a comment-section- as well as recommended posts feature.
+This, or other features can also be added by anyone interested in continuing working on this application.

 ### Built With